Showing posts with label composition toy soldier. Show all posts

 ......as is this rather neat little armoured train!

 I bought these from Harry Kemp who just returned with a junk box of plastics from the Nanterre Show in Paris.
 Top left is a copy of an Elastolin Turk made by Cane of Italy, next two are by JEM of France and the bottom row are by Bonux of France.
-The four small size figures of WW2 Russian and Japanese infantry were premiums in packets of bubble gum available across the EU in the 1970's under various names such as Dargaud y Tito and Dunkin.
+The four small size figures of WW2 Russian and Japanese infantry were made in Spain by Transplastic of Madrid, the came as premiums in packets of bubble gum available across the EU in the late 1960's under various names such as Dargaud y Tito and Dunkin.

 Odds and Ends!
 A rather fine Swedish hussar from the Tennfigurer range made by Holger Eriksson, I'll get around to painting him one day (hopefully) the mounted figure in the centre is made of a composition material in post-war Communist Hungary and finally a Britains hollowcast Togoland Warrior in need of some TLC.